SaraElbesomy4/Hybrid_images/README.md

 hybrid image that is perceived differently at different distances.

-For the full requirements:  Check "01_CIE552_Proj_HybridImage" For the full code documentation and explanation:  Check Project Report
+For the full requirements:  Check "01_CIE552_Proj_HybridImage" For the full code documentation and explanation:  Check "Project Report"

 To run the project and get the results:
 1. Run helpers.py